RinaldoBenaccetta/isidom/readme.md

 ### $filterCollection

-Filter an HTMLCollection and return an array with the fitered HTMLElements.
+Filters an HTMLCollection and returns an array with the fitered HTMLElements.
-Return null if nothing is matching the filter.
+Returns null if nothing matches the filter.

 #### Parameters